-Going through a divorce is a very challenging time for most people, parenting plans, splitting of assets, who gets the dog and so on.
-One area that many divorcing couples overlook is the effects of their divorce on their credit score.
+Is your divorce affecting your credit score?
+Divorce is a challenging time.
+Between parenting plans, splitting of assets, who gets the dog.
+Many divorcing couples overlook is the effects of their divorce on their credit score.
 Simple things can reduce your score overnight by over 100 points or more if you are not careful.
-Here are three mistakes to avoid if you are going through a divorce.

 Over Charging/Going over the Limit on your credit cards

 Another large part of the credit score is your available credit.
 If you go over the limit, I have seen scores drop over 125 points in one day by just adding $200.00 of debt.
 The $200.00 in debt put two credit cards over the limit causing the client to go from a 667 credit score to a 542 credit score, that changed their loan from approved to denied.

 Over charging or going over the limit can happen when one of the spouses moves out and uses joint accounts to furnish the new residence or it can occur if you are using your credit card to pay your attorney fees with credit cards.